 - Look attentively at the pellets, pecking at them with your fingers.
 Rather than trying to entice your bird to eat the pellets, ignore him.
 Act as though you are so excited and interested in the pellets that you don’t want to share them.

-- Once your bird “joins the flock fun” bring it into the conversation and offer attention.
+- Once your bird “joins the flock fun” bring it into the conversation and give it plenty of verbal praise.

 Make Bird Mash to convert to pelleted bird food

-- Grind pellets in a blender or use Harrison's Bird Food in the Mash Size.
+- Grind pellets in a blender or use Harrison's Bird Food in the Mash Sized Pellets.

 - Mix millet seeds with the small pellets and enough warm water to make a mash.

 Serve a small amount of the warm mash to your parrot.
-It will have to forage through the mas to get to the stro
+It will have to forage through the mash to get to the strongly desired millet.

 - This method works well with smaller parrots such as budgies, lovebirds and cockatiels.